MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/records-management.md

 ---
-title: "Learn about records management for Microsoft 365 data" f1.keywords:
+title: "Records management for documents and emails in Microsoft 365" f1.keywords:
 - NOCSH
 ms.author: cabailey